Huangying-Zhan/Depth-VO-Feat/README.md

 ### License
 For academic usage, the code is released under the permissive BSD license.
 For any commercial purpose, please contact the authors.

-### To-do list

-- Dataset generator for KITTI Odometry split
-- Details related to other features for feature reconstruction loss